Live Sports Betting Odds

 How Do Odds Work?

-That said, the three main bet types we touched on up above are the biggest action drivers at online sportsbooks and apps.
-Let’s take a closer look at what you need to know about them.
+With that being said, the three main types of bets we previously talked about are the main drivers of activity at online sportsbooks and apps.
+Now, let’s explore further what you need to know about them.

 Moneyline betting

 The moneyline bet is one of the simplest wagers to understand.
-All you need to do is pick which side you think will win the game and place your bets accordingly.
-The moneyline bet is for all the major team sports, and it works the same for all of them.
+All you have to do is pick the team you think will win the game and place your bet.
+This type of bet can be used for all the main team sports and works the same way in each of them.

 • Detroit Red Wings +140